golden-narwhal12/xbox-controller-macos/README.md

 - Xbox One controller with USB cable (Model 1697 confirmed working)
 - Homebrew, libusb, pkg-config
 - Xcode command line tools

-* Note: other controller models and versions of macOS may cause issues.

 ## Installation